nikitavoloboev/data/quotes/quotes.md

 - A language isn't something you learn so much as something you join.

 ## Engineering
-- A brilliant professor of mine liked to say "The Answer of the Engineer: it depends".
+- A brilliant professor of mine liked to say The Answer of the Engineer: it depends.

 ## Justice
 - All animals are equal, but some animals are more equal than others